physimals/asl-docs/oxasl.rst

 Labelling*, Oxford Neuroimaging Primers, Chappell, MacIntosh & Okell, Oxford University Press, 2017.

-The examples themselves are avaialbe freely online at the primer
+The examples themselves are freely available online at the primer
 website: neuorimagingprimers.org, you can access the ASL examples directly here_.